FluentLenium/FluentLenium/README.md

 Try to construct your Page thinking that it is better if you offert services from your page rather that just the internals of the page.
 A Page Object can modelized the whole page or just a part of it.

-To construct a Page, it have to extends fr.javafreelance.fluentlenium.core.FluentPage.
+To construct a Page, it have to extends org.fluentlenium.core.FluentPage.
 In most of the cases, you have to defined the url of the page with overriding the getUrl methods.
 In that way, you can go in your test to that page with goTo(myPage)